connor-sec/RFID_Rodeo/README.md

 # RFID Rodeo

-An offline, single-file HTML reference and calculator for Wiegand and smart-card (HID / Indala / TWIC / PIV and related) bit formats.
+An offline, single-file HTML reference and calculator for Wiegand and smart-card (HID / Indala / TWIC / and related) bit formats.
 Runs entirely in your browser — no network, no dependencies, nothing leaves the page.

 Maintained by [@connor-sys](https://github.com/connor-sys).